 Spring 2021 program membership applications were available October 1 - December 1, 2020.
-Applications for Fall 2021 program membership will be available March 1 - May 3, 2021.
+Applications for Fall 2021 program membership are available March 1 - May 3, 2021.
+CLICK HERE TO APPLY.

 - Applicants should be prepared to maintain the 3.33 minimum cumulative UI GPA required for retaining membership in the honors program.

 - Current UI students who are completing an application to join the program are strongly encouraged to meet with an honors Peer Mentor as they develop their application materials.
 Students who do not meet with a Peer Mentor prior to applying may be asked to complete an appointment before receiving a final admission decision if the application we receive indicates the applicant may not fully understand the University Honors program or curriculum.

 - Applications are available to students new to the program as well as those who were previously members and would like to join again.
 Students who were previously in the program might also consider the appeal process detailed below.

 There are three main questions on the current student application.

 - Short answer: How have you used reflection and/or introspection in your personal and academic journey?
 In your answer, please also answer: Why do you want to be a member of the Honors Community?
 (500 words or less)

 - Please list three to five courses you would plan to take in order to fulfill the 12sh honors coursework requirements.
 (Students are encouraged to review the coursework page of our website to prepare this answer.)

 - Please describe how you plan to complete the required 12 credits in experiential learning prior to graduating.
 (Students are encouraged to review the experiential learning page of our website to prepare this answer.)

 Students won't be required to complete the University Honors curriculum exactly as they have laid out in their answers.
 However, we do want to see that students have seriously considered the program requirements and understand how they might work towards program completion.
 Honors Peer Mentors can help with the preparation of your answers to questions 2 and 3 listed here.